fail to register prefix with NFD-android using NDN-DOT-NET library

 Is there any issue with the isLocal() check?

-Updated by Yanbiao Li about 3 years ago
+Updated by Yanbiao Li over 3 years ago

 I would say yes.